Turmeric and fertility

 3 tablespoons of water

-Mix everything until there is a smooth cream.
+Mix everything until you have a smooth cream.

 Serve immediately or pour into a vacuum jar.

-Keeps in the fridge up to 5 days.
+Keeps in the refrigerator for up to 5 days.

 Turmeric Milk Latte or Golden Milk

-A nutritious alternative for when we want a supply of energy with a good taste.
+A nutritious alternative for when we want a contribution of energy with good flavor.

-It is easy, with an intense flavor and low in sugar, unlike the more commercial options.
+It is easy, with intense flavor and low in sugar, unlike more commercial options.

 ¾ teaspoon ground organic turmeric